-For projects with total project costs of less than $200,000, but more than $80,000, certify that the applicant has met the requirements of § 4280.118 (a).
+For projects with total project costs of less than $200,000, but more than $80,000, applicants must certify that they meet the criteria for submitting applications for projects with total project costs between $80,000 and up to and including $200,000.

-Because applicants applying for projects with total project costs of $80,000 or less will only have to certify for many of the applicant and project eligibility requirements, the final rule lists out the specific forms and certifications and other required narrative discussion separately under § 4280.119.
-The same forms are required as above.
-Additional certifications include:
+For projects with total project costs of $80,000 or less, applicants must certify to many of the applicant and project eligibility requirements, rather than submitting a form or other documentation, including:

-The applicant has met the requirements of § 4280.119 (a);

 The applicant meets each of the applicant eligibility criteria found in § 4280.112;

 The proposed project meets each of the project eligibility requirements found in § 4280.113;

-The applicant meets the criteria for submitting an application for projects with total project costs of $80,000 or less;
+The applicant meets the criteria for submitting applications for projects with total project costs of $80,000 or less;

-The applicant will abideabideabideabideabide by the open and free competition requirements in compliance with § 4280.124(a)(1); and
+The applicant abides by the open and free competition requirements in compliance with § 4280.124(a)(1); and

-For bioenergy projects, any and all woody biomass feedstock from National forest system land or public lands cannot otherwise be used as a higher value wood-based product.
+For bioenergy projects, any and all woody biomass feedstock from national forest system land or public lands cannot otherwise be used as a higher value wood-based product.

-Applicant information.
-Under the REAP interim rule, an applicant must provide a description of their total farm/ranch/business operation and the relationship of the proposed project to the applicant’s total farm/ranch/business operation.
-The applicant description information requirement below and this applicant information requirement are combined into one application requirement under the REAP interim rule.
+Operation description.
+Under the baseline program, an applicant must provide a description of their total farm/ranch/business operation and the relationship of the proposed project to the applicant’s total farm/ranch/business operation.

-Under the final rule, a description of the applicant’s farm/ranch/business operation must be included as well as information to demonstrate that the applicant meets the definition of agricultural producer or rural small business as defined in § 4280.103, including appropriate information necessary to demonstrate that the applicant meets the agricultural producer’s percent of gross income derived from agricultural operations or the rural small business’ size, as applicable, requirements identified in these definitions.
-The financial information for size determination requirement (see below) under the REAP interim rule is requested under applicant information rather than as a separate application requirement.
+Under the final rule, the applicant is required to submit a description of the applicant’s farm/ranch/business operation and the North American Industry Classification System (NAICS) code applicable to the applicant’s business concern.

-Applicant description.
-Under the REAP interim rule, an applicant must provide a description of their ownership, including a list of individuals and/or entities with ownership interest, names of corporate parents, affiliates, and subsidiaries, as well as a description of the relationship including products between these entities.
-The applicant information requirement above and this applicant description requirement are combined into one requirement under the REAP interim rule. ruleUnder the final rule, the requirement remains unchained.
-However, the final rule does clarify that both the “management and product exchange” need to be discussed in the description of any relationship between the applicant and other entities.
+Ownership description.
+Under the baseline program, the applicant must also provide a description of their ownership, including a list of individuals and/or entities with ownership interest, names of corporate parents, affiliates, and subsidiaries, as well as a description of the relationship including products between these entities.

+Under the final rule, the requirement remains essentially unchained, only clarifying that both the “management and product exchange” need to be discussed in the description of any relationship between the applicant and other entities.

 Financial information for size determination.
-Under the REAP interim rule, rural small business applicants must provide sufficient information to determine total annual receipts and the number of employees of the business and any parent, subsidiary, or affiliates at other locations.
+Under the baseline program, rural small business applicants must provide sufficient information to determine average annual receipts over the previous three years and the number of employees, over the previous 12 months, of the business and any parent, subsidiary, or affiliates at other locations.
 Agriculture producer applicants must provide the gross market value of their agricultural products, gross agricultural income, and gross non-farm income for the calendar year preceding the year in which the application is submitted.

-Under the final rule, this requirement is unchanged.
-However, the information is requested under applicant information rather than as a separate application requirement and gross non-farm income for three calendar yearswhich precede the year in which the application is submitted.
-The Agency clarified in the final rule what information is required for those businesses that do not have three years of financial data for size determination.
+Under the final rule, two substantive changes to these requirements have been made.
+First, agricultural producers are to supply their gross non-farm income for the three (rather than one) calendar years that precede the year in which the application is submitted.
+Second, the Agency has included what information is required for those applicants that do not have three years of financial data for size determination.